ArtofBugs/Nonograms/README.md

-# Nonograms... this is a yet unfinished project :)
+# How to use the nonogram solvers in this repository!

 Currently, this project supports black-and-white nonograms following the .non nonogram file format; more information can be found at mikix's puzzle database